In 2003 Bishop Kevin McDonald initiated a process of strategic consultation and planning which was named "Build My Church".

 In late June 2017 Bishop Peter merged the two Pastoral Areas of MK North and South in the context of the imminent departure of the two Canons Regular priests at St Augustine's, Heelands (who had also been serving Our Lady of Lourdes and Christ the Cornerstone) and the move towards a Pastoral Hub (Cluster) form of ministry.
 It is not yet known what saintly patronage has been chosen for the new single Area.

-In September 2017, to coincide with a considerable movement of priests between parishes, Bishop Peter suppressed the Mid-Bucks Pastoral Area and allocated Great Missenden, Haddenham and Long Crendon into the S E Bucks Area.
-Princes Risborough was allocated into the Aylesbury Pastoral Area, as was Wendover which was re-aligned into Our Lady of Lourdes at Bedgrove, rather than Immaculate Heart at Gt Missenden.
+In September 2017, to coincide with a considerable movement of priests between parishes, Bishop Peter allocated Great Missenden into the S E Bucks Area. and Princes Risborough, Haddenham, and Long Crendon into an enlarged Aylesbury Pastoral Area.
+The Mid-Bucks Pastoral Area thus disappeared.
+St Anne's at Wendover, formerly part of Immaculate Heart at Gt Missenden, was transferred into Our Lady of Lourdes at Bedgrove, becoming part of the Aylesbury Pastoral Area.